-I ask because I am finally starting to understand one genre that I have resisted for a long time: mumblecore.
+Do you know how to approach, say, mumblecore acting?
+I ask because I am finally starting to understand this genre that I resisted for such a long time.

-There’s usually some subgenres (splinter groups within drama or comedy, for example) that any of us are less familiar with… or don’t love to watch.
-Mumblecore was a subgenre that eluded me.
+There are usually some subgenres—smaller subgroups within drama or comedy, for example—that we are less familiar with, or that we don’t love to watch.
+Mumblecore was a subgenre that eluded my interest for a long time.
+I’ll tell you what happened.

-A subgenre of independent film characterized by naturalistic acting and dialogue (often improvised), low-budget film production, an emphasis on dialogue over plot, and a focus on the personal relationships of people in their 20s and 30s. – Wikipedia
+Wikipedia says that mumblecore is a subgenre of independent film characterized by naturalistic acting and (sometimes improvised) dialogue, low budgets, an emphasis on dialogue over plot, and a focus on the personal relationships of young adults.

 Every creator knows to do tons of reference research.
 This feeds your ideas, stimulates your creativity and savviness.